bahrus/xtal-sip/README.md

 But as one zooms out from the micro to the macro, the nature of the components changes in significant ways.

-At the micro level, components will have few, if any, dependencies, and those dependencies will tend to be quite stable.
+At the micro level, components will have few, if any, dependencies, and those dependencies will tend to be quite stable, and likely asll used.
 The dependencies will skew more towards tightly coupled utility libraries.

 ES6 Modules (and hopefully HTML and CSS Modules in the near future), combined with import maps to (optionally) centralize management of these dependencies without bundling, works great at the micro level.
 But does it scale to the big picture?

 xtal-sip argues that while it is certainly possible to build large applications with just modules and import maps, there are some pain points which will surface.

 "Macro" level components will tend to be heavy on business-domain specific data, heavy on gluing / orchestrating smaller components, light on difficult, esoteric JavaScript.
+They will also be heavy on conditional sections of the application only loading if requested by the user.

 Web components (especially ES Module based) may or may not be the best fit for these application macro "modules".
 A better fit might be a server-centric solution, like  [Rails](https://goiabada.blog/rails-components-faedd412ce19), just to take an example.

 A significant pain point has to do with listing all the dependencies used by these macro components / compositions, and loading them into memory only when needed.